Leaves of Absence

 If an employee is medically disabled prior to and after the birth of a child, she is eligible for benefits under the disability program and under the provisions of the normal sick leave policy.

 Eligible employees may take up to 12 weeks of family and medical leave in a 12 month period and be restored to the same or an equivalent position upon return from leave, provided they have worked for the college at least 12 months and for at least 1,250 hours in the last 12 months.
+The 12 month period begins the first day you take FMLA leave and extends for 12 months.

 Family and Medical Leave may be granted for any of the following reasons: